kragen/derctuo/markdown/globoflexia.md

 - The ordinary kinds of papier-mâché, which commonly use untwisted balloon forms, but sometimes wire armatures.
-- "Cloth mache" [sic] in which fine cotton cloth is used instead of paper, either as the last layer or as several layers, sometimes with PVA glue rather than wheat paste.
+- “Cloth mache” [sic] in which fine cotton cloth is used instead of paper, either as the last layer or as several layers, sometimes with PVA glue rather than wheat paste.
 - Duct tape, masking tape, strapping tape, scotch tape, and electrical